Higher level BGG reciprocity for current algebras: Introduction

-In any case, our consideration resolves a rather long-standing speculation in this particular case (generalizing \cite{Jos06} that holds in simply-laced cases):
+As an important application, our framework resolves a long-standing speculation, which generalizes a result from~\cite{Jos06} for simply-laced types:

-\begin{fthm}[$\doteq$ Corollary \ref{cor:kumar}] Every finite-dimensional Demazure module of $\tg$ admits a filtration whose successive quotient is isomorphic to a Demazure module of $\g$ by restriction. \end{fthm}
+\begin{fthm}[$\doteq$ Corollary~\ref{cor:kumar}] Every finite-dimensional Demazure module of $\tg$ admits a filtration whose successive quotients are isomorphic to Demazure modules of $\g$ by restriction. \end{fthm}

-As a bonus of our consideration, we identify the level $k$ restricted Kostka polynomials (in the sense of \cite{KL17}) as a subfamily of the branching polynomials arising from Theorem \ref{f-filt} (Corollary \ref{cor:kostka} and Remark \ref{rem:kostka}).
-It follows that the graded characters of our modules offer a clear meaning of level restricted generalized Kostka polynomials in the language of symmetric polynomials:
+As a further consequence of our analysis, we identify the level-$k$-restricted Kostka polynomials (in the sense of~\cite{KL17}) as a subfamily of the branching polynomials arising from Theorem~\ref{f-filt} (Corollary~\ref{cor:kostka} and Remark~\ref{rem:kostka}).
+It follows that the graded characters of our modules provide a clear interpretation of level-restricted generalized Kostka polynomials in the language of symmetric polynomials: